This post may contain affiliate links. Please read our disclosure policy.

 • teaspoon coarsely ground black pepper

-• ¾ cup uncooked short shaped pasta (medium shells, farfalle, casarecci or your favorite shape)
+• ¾ cup uncooked short shaped pasta (use shells, farfalle, casarecci or another medium sized pasta)

 • ½ tablespoon salted butter